+According to the American Medical Association, over 40 states show increasing concerns about opioid-related deaths during the COVID-19 pandemic, stressing how the overdose epidemic may become worse.
 Additionally, over 70,000 Americans died from a drug-involved overdose in 2019, the National Center for Health Statistics at the Centers for Disease Control and Prevention figures show.

 In 2019, as required by state and federal law, Cedars-Sinai Marina Del Rey Hospital completed a Community Health Needs Assessment and Implementation Strategy.
 Below is a summary of the significant findings drawn from an analysis of the data on substance use disorder in the neighborhoods and beach cities in eight zip codes on the west coast of Los Angeles County:

 - 9.9% of adults were smokers, compared to 11.4% in the county